hpcarcher/2014-07-21-cranfield/archer/sessions/Git.md

 Pretty-print log:

     git log --oneline --graph --decorate --all
+    alias gitlog='git log --oneline --graph --decorate --all' gitlog

 View and create branches:

-    git branch  # See all branch names. * is current branch. git branch servings
+    git branch  # See all branch names. * is current branch. git branch layout
     git branch
-    git checkout servings
+    git checkout layout
     git branch  # Two concurrent branches now exist.

-In `servings`, make and commit changes to the end of `recipe.md`, pretty-print log.
+In `layout`, make and commit changes to the end of `soup.md`, pretty-print log.

-Checkout `master`, make and commit changes to existing lines of `recipe.md`, pretty-print log.
+Checkout `master`, make and commit changes to existing lines of `soup.md`, pretty-print log.

-Checkout `servings`, make and commit changes to the end of `recipe.md`, pretty-print log.
+Checkout `layout`, make and commit changes to the end of `soup.md`, pretty-print log.

-Checkout `master`, make and commit changes to existing lines of `recipe.md`, pretty-print log.
+Checkout `master`, make and commit changes to existing lines of `soup.md`, pretty-print log.

-    git merge servings  # Merge changes from servings into master
+    git merge layout  # Merge changes from layout into master

 Merging is done file-by-file, line by line.
 A new commit is automatically created to represent the merge.